antoniogiacomelli/RK0/README.md

 ## Logical Arhitecture

-If no more details are to be provided, the kernel has a top and a bottom layer - on the top, the Executive manages the resources needed by the application; on the bottom, the Low-level Scheduler works as a software extension of the CPU.
+If no more details are to be provided, the kernel has a top and a bottom layer.
+On the top, the Executive manages the resources needed by the application.
+On the bottom, the Low-level Scheduler works as a software extension of the CPU.
+Together, they implement the Task abstraction — the Concurrency Unit that enables a multitasking environment.

+In systems design jargon, the Executive enforces _policy_.
+The services are the primitives that wire policy decisions to the _mechanisms_ implemented by the Low-level Scheduler.

 <img src="https://github.com/antoniogiacomelli/RK0/blob/docs/docs/images/images/layeredkernel.png?raw=true" width="50%">